ARSIEM-PROJECTS/crl-IaC-build-alpha/README.md

-# crl-IaC-build-alpha
+# crl-IaC-build-alpha project

-First attempt to use Terraform to use IaC to build full cyber range from scratch
+Developing IaC method to automate the creation of linux containers when needed for range utilizing Github Actions.